kahgian95/IU/README.md

 # IU
-This is IU fanclub in UMP
+This is IU fanclub2 in UMP